epfl-theos/r4-project/README.md

 ## How to run the code

-The dependencies for the source code are speciefied in the `requirements.txt` and in the `environment.yml` files.
+The dependencies for the source code are specified in the `requirements.txt` and in the `environment.yml` files.

 The easiest way to create a computational environment to run the provided source code is to use [repo2docker](https://repo2docker.readthedocs.io/):